Linaro/jipdate/README.md

   -h, --help  show this help message and exit
   -c          Gather all Jira issue(s) assigned to you into the
               status_update.txt file
-  -x          Enabling this flag will EXCLUDE stories.
-Used on combination
+  -e          Use the EDITOR instead of the status_update.txt file -x          Enabling this flag will EXCLUDE stories.
+Used in combination
               with "-c"
 ```